concourse/docker-image-resource/README.md

 * `repository`: *Required.* The name of the repository, e.g.
 `concourse/docker-image-resource`.

-  Note: When configuring a private registry which requires a login the registry's hostname must contain at least one '.' e.g. `registry.local`.
+  Note: When configuring a private registry which requires a login, the registry's address must contain at least one '.' e.g. `registry.local` or contain the port (e.g. `registry:443` or `registry:5000`).
   Otherwise docker hub will be used.

   Note: When configuring a private registry **using a non-root CA**, you must include the port (e.g. :443 or :5000) even though the docker CLI does not require it.